fffonion/lua-resty-openssl/README.md

  Parameter | Description
 -----------|-------------
 type | `"DH"`
 bits | Generate a new DH parameter with `bits` long prime.
 If omitted, default to `2048`.
-Starting OpenSSL 3.0, only bits equal to 2048 is allowed. group | Use predefined groups instead of generating new one. `bit` will be ignored if `group` is set.
+Starting with OpenSSL 3.0, only bits equal to 2048 is allowed. group | Use predefined groups instead of generating new one. `bit` will be ignored if `group` is set.

 Possible values for `group` are: